In English

 The best things to do in Recife, Brazil: a local’s guide

 I know I’m biased, since I was born and raised in Recife and love my hometown.
-But I do believe that the capital of Pernambuco, in the Northeast of Brazil, is one of the most interesting Brazilian capitals cultural-wise.
-Unfortunately, most tourists ignore many of its best places.
-In this article I’ll share with you my favorite things to do in Recife, from typical tourist attractions to off-the-beaten-path recommendations.
+But I truly believe that the capital of Pernambuco, in the Northeast of Brazil, is one of the most culturally interesting Brazilian capitals.
+Unfortunately, most tourists miss out on some of its best spots.
+In this article, I’ll share my favorite things to do in Recife, from popular tourist attractions to off-the-beaten-path recommendations.

-I’ll also answer some common questions for those planning a trip to Recife: when to come, how long to stay, how to get around, and where to stay.
+I’ll also answer common questions for anyone planning a trip to Recife: when to visit, how long to stay, how to get around, and where to stay.

-If you still have questions after reading this, let me know in the comments!
-And if you want personalized help to plan your trip to Brazil, or Portuguese lessons to make sure you get around fine, write to me at [email protected].
+If you still have questions after reading, feel free to ask in the comments!
+And if you’d like personalized help planning your trip to Brazil or Portuguese lessons to help you get around, email me at [email protected].

 You might also like to read: